Armed Forces of the Democratic Republic of the Congo: Background

-The first organised Congolese troops, known as the Force Publique, were created in 1888 when King Leopold II of Belgium, who held the Congo Free State as his private property, ordered his Secretary of the Interior to create military and police forces for the state.
+The first organized Congolese troops, known as the Force Publique, were created in 1888 when King Leopold II of Belgium, who held the Congo Free State as his private property, ordered his Secretary of the Interior to create military and police forces for the state.
+In 1886, many Belgian officers were dispatched to the Congo Free State to set up this military force.
+The Force Publique was not composed solely of Belgian officers; it also included Swedes, Danes, and other Europeans.
+The rank-and-file soldiers were predominantly African, with a significant proportion recruited from local Congolese populations.
 In 1908, under international pressure, Leopold ceded administration of the colony to the government of Belgium as the Belgian Congo.
 It remained under the command of a Belgian officer corps through to the independence of the colony in 1960.
-Throughout 1916 and 1917, the Force Publique saw combat in Cameroun, and successfully invaded and conquered areas of German East Africa, notably present day Rwanda, during World War I. Elements of the Force Publique were also used to form Belgian colonial units that fought in the East African Campaign during World War II.